Jefferson Jimplecute: History

-Regarded as one of the nation's historic newspapers, archived editions are available at the Library of Congress.
+Archived editions of the Jimplecute are available at the Library of Congress as part of Chronicling America.

-In June 2015, the Jimplecute's entire staff quit in a dispute over pay, announcing plans to start a rival publication.
-At the time, Bob Palmer, the Jimplecute's editor, publisher and owner indicated that the loss of his staff would not impact the paper's delivery, stating about his former employees, "the Jimplecute will go out on time; we'll have a paper this week.
+In June 2015, the Jimplecute's entire staff quit over a pay dispute, announcing plans to start a rival publication.
+At the time, Bob Palmer, publisher, owner, and editor of the Jimplecute, indicated that the loss of his staff would not impact the paper's delivery, stating about his former employees, "the Jimplecute will go out on time; we'll have a paper this week.
 It's a free country.
 They can go do whatever they want to do."